 But My Kids Are So Picky!

-If they are picky, be the parent or guardian and continue to try and not give in.
+If they are picky, continue to try and not give in.
 There are many methods to choose from when trying to get a picky kid to eat.
-I have my kids sit and try everything.
-We continue to offer these same foods, not just give up and say they don’t like it.
-They’re kids.
-At least take a few bites.
-We’re not going to force feed because I’m sure that causes other issues down the road.
+I have my kids sit and at least try everything.
+If they would like more of something else they do like on their plate, then they can ask, “Please may I have more of … ?”

 Try a variety of foods.
 Hiding food inside other food is a great option to gain nutrition.
 It doesn’t help them like it necessarily, but at least they will get some nutrition.
 Try smoothies with hidden veggies.
 Just do your best and try again another time.